FormidableLabs/formidable-playbook/docs/frontend/webpack-code-splitting.md

 ##### Code Splitting Example

-Code splitting allows us to extra the common parts of both entry points, which in our case is the `foo.js` file.
+Code splitting allows us to extract the common parts of both entry points, which in our case is the `foo.js` file.
 We can accomplish this with a single webpack
 configuration: